codefastlearner/hello-world/README.md

 # hello-world
-My name is Ciprian and i'm ne to this page.
+My name is Ciprian and i'm new to this page.